ABB MV Drives

 0/3

-WORKAROUNDEnable file download restriction by setting bit 2 'Disable file download' to TRUE in parameter 96.102 to prevent unauthorized IEC program updates
+WORKAROUNDEnable file download protection by setting bit 2 'Disable file download' to TRUE in 96.102 User lock functionality parameter on affected drives where patching cannot be immediately applied

 Schedule — requires maintenance window